Expat Insurance Guide Spain (2026): Health, Home, Car & Visa Cover

 For details on licences, imported vehicles and coverage options, see:

-Life Insurance for Expats in Spain
+Business Insurance in Spain for Expats

 Life insurance protects your family financially in case of death or permanent disability.